johnwarden/jonathanwarden.com/content/theory/review-of-bayesian-inference/index.md

 ## Beliefs as Joint Probability Distributions

-The key to the power of Bayesian inference is that it tells us exactly how a rational being should update their belief in one thing (the Duke or Count did it), after learning another thing (the Countess is dead), given their prior beliefs.
+The key to the power of Bayesian inference is that, once we know their prior beliefs, we know exactly how a rational being should update their belief in one thing (the Duke or Count did it), after learning another thing (the Countess is dead).

 Inferring one thing from another thing is only possible here because Holmes' prior beliefs are beliefs in **combinations** of propositions, not just individual propositions.
 Holmes' prior beliefs are not simply that *there is a 75% chance that the Duke did it* or *there is a 50% chance that the Duchess is dead*.
 If his beliefs were so simple, learning that the Duchess was murdered would not tell Holmes anything about whether it was the Duke or the Count that did it.